Succession Planning — A Premium to Insure Business Continuity

 Recently, RBI has announced a new rule where it has capped the tenure of CEO, MD in private banks to 15 years.
 Now this might come as a shock to some of the best banks in the private sector.
 I believe you might have figured out the problem that these banks might face now.
 If you haven’t, the answer is — “Lack of Succession Planning”.

-So what is Succession Planning ?
+What is Succession Planning ?

 Succession Planning is identifying top talents for critical /leadership roles and grooming them for advancement.
 Although simple it may sound, it is one of the most daunting and hence neglected aspect in an organization’s strategy.